What is the smallest order I can place?

 To ensure broader access to the futures markets, we offer the ability to trade futures contracts with a low notional contract value.
 Our nano BTC futures contracts are sized at 1/100th of a Bitcoin, and Nano ETH futures contracts are sized at 1/10th of an Ether.

 To cancel an open order, make sure you're viewing the market your order was placed for (e.g. BTC - 25JAN23, BTC-29SEP23, etc).
 Your open orders will be listed in the Orders panel on the trading dashboard.
 Select the open order and then select Cancel order.
-You can also cancel futures orders from the full page Advanced Trade orders page.
+You can also cancel futures orders from the full page Coinbase Advanced orders page.

 Funds reserved for open orders are placed on hold and will not appear in your available balance until the order is executed or canceled.
 Additionally, funds reserved to satisfy margin requirements for open futures positions will not be available to trade or withdraw.